Waechtersbach ceramics

 Waechtersbach ceramics is a German ceramics manufacturer in Brachttal near Wächtersbach, which was founded in 1832 by the Prince Adolf of Ysenburg and Büdingen of Isenburg-Wächtersbach.
 It is a registered company since 4 July 2003.

-History
+Products

 During the early 20th century, Waechtersbach introduced Art Nouveau style ceramics.
 It made works designed by Joseph Maria Olbrich, Peter Behrens, Hans Christiansen and also worked for the Darmstadt Artists' Colony.